 Dairysafe works closely with the dairy industry, industry organisations, interstate dairy authorities, local councils, Department of Health, The Commonwealth Department of Agriculture Food Division, FSANZ and Primary Industries and Regions South Australia (PIRSA), to ensure all dairy products produced in South Australia are safe for people to consume and all accredited producers, processors and transporters are adhering to the standards.

 Dairysafe also participates at a national level, on quality and food safety matters, to ensure uniformity between the states and the Commonwealth.
-Dairysafe has Memorandums of Understanding for co-operation with both PIRSA Biosecurity and the Department of Health in South Australia and with the Commonwealth Department of Agriculture and Water Resources, Dairy Food Safety Victoria and the Tasmanian Dairy Industry Authority.
+Dairysafe has Memorandums of Understanding for co-operation with both PIRSA Biosecurity and the Commonwealth Department of Agriculture.